Meet an Enrich Member: Rodrigo Oliveira

 What’s something you want to get better at this year?

-I want to deepen my ability to apply AI, from rapid prototyping to designing agentic systems that solve real problems.
-At the same time, I’m increasingly curious about the edges: where AI enhances human connection versus where it falls short.
-I want to explore how we can use AI to support more meaningful, human-centered experiences—especially in areas where authenticity, empathy, and trust can’t be fully automated.
+I want to deepen my ability to apply AI end-to-end, from rapid prototyping to designing agentic systems that solve real problems.
+I’m also increasingly curious about the edges: where AI genuinely enhances human connection versus where it still falls short.
+This year, I want to explore how to use AI to support more meaningful, human-centered experiences—especially in domains where authenticity, empathy, and trust still matter more than automation.

 What books are on your bedside table or Kindle?

-I tend to gravitate toward books that explore the human condition, systems of power, and long arcs of progress.
-Favorites include Sapiens by Yuval Noah Harari, 1984 by George Orwell, and Pillars of the Earth by Ken Follett.
-I like books that zoom out to show how we got here—or zoom in to show what people endure and build through time.
+I gravitate toward books that explore the human condition, systems of power, and the long arcs of progress.
+Favorites include Sapiens by Yuval Noah Harari, 1984 by George Orwell, and The Pillars of the Earth by Ken Follett.
+I love books that zoom out to show how we got here—or zoom in to show what people endure and build over time.

 Who is your dream Enrich member?